syedalimohsinbukhari/SolarGUI/README.md

 ## What it is?

 The SolarGUI is a fun little project aimed to gather planetary (and other) information.
-See the values of various physical parameters in standard (SI, CGS) and some fun units as well.
+See the values of various physical parameters in standard (SI, CGS) units and celestial equivalencies.

 ## How to install?